Is IVF painful?

 - mood swings,

-The good news is that most of these side effects are mild and temporary.
+The good news is that most of these side effects are mild and resolve quickly.

 You will need to come into the office for transvaginal ultrasounds and blood tests every 1-3 days during the initial stimulation.